Dominance of 2-Minute Oscillations near the Alfv\'en Surface: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge the following open-source packages: \cite{lam_numba_2015,harris_array_2020,hunter_matplotlib_2007,angelopoulos_space_2019,virtanen_scipy_2020}.
+Z.H. thanks Pankaj Kumar for valuable discussions.
 This research was funded in part by the FIELDS experiment on the Parker Solar Probe spacecraft, designed and developed under NASA contract UCB \#00010350/NASA NNN06AA01C, and the NASA Parker Solar Probe Observatory Scientist grant NASA NNX15AF34G, and NASA HTMS 80NSSC20K1275.
 M.V. acknowledges support from ISSI via the J. Geiss fellowship.
 B.C. acknowledges support from NASA grant 80NSSC24K0171.
 C.S. acknowledges supported from NSF SHINE \#2229566 and NASA ECIP \#80NSSC23K1064.